| By Louie Christensen

 This Marriott hotel is striking.
 Ultra clean modern lines, stunning city and mountain views, and a rooftop pool are only a handful of reasons why the AC Hotel belongs high on your list of accommodations.
 Two new restaurant concepts, Charro Steak and Charro del Ray, opened up directly across the street, making the trip from your last “best margarita you’ve ever had” home a safe and easy one.
 Not to mention its location directly along the Street Car line that will take you up to campus, or over to the Mercado San Agustin area for even more dining and shopping options.

 If you weren’t aware, the Sonoran Desert that surrounds Tucson is extraordinary.
 So if you don’t mind driving fifteen minutes or so to get to the University, it’s hard to go wrong with JW Marriott’s Starr Pass.
 The resort is nestled in the rolling foothills just outside of downtown Tucson; far enough away to feel secluded, yet still close enough to be convenient.
 You’ll love the beautiful desert setting, designed to catch the unforgettable Tucson sunsets and the kids (and kids at heart) will love the Lazy River.
 Speaking of sunsets, it’s hard to beat Starr Pass’ Sunset Tequila Toast.
-This nightly ritual is complementary and is followed by the story telling of Poncho Villa—can’t get more southwest than that.
+This nightly ritual is complimentary and is followed by the story telling of Pancho Villa—can’t get more southwest than that.